Keren10110/Keren10110/README.md

 - 💟:Passionate about learning languages :es: :fr: :en:

-  ## We don't know nothing but everything can be learned ☣️
+  ## We know nothing but everything can be learned ☣️
 - ---

 ### :hammer_and_wrench: Languages and Tools :